- David Bowie was born on Jan. 8, 1947.

 There never will be another person quite like David Bowie.
-Born David Robert Jones in 1974, the music legend would have turned 75 today, January 8.
-Sadly, he left this plane of existence in 2016 after a secret battle with liver cancer, dying in his New York City apartment days after his 69th birthday.
+Born David Robert Jones in 1947, the music legend left this plane of existence in 2016 after a secret battle with liver cancer, dying in his New York City apartment days after his 69th birthday.
 Since then, the world hasn’t quite been the same, and many are celebrating today by playing his music, watching his movies, and remembering the impact he had during his time on this Earth.
 But, for those unfamiliar with his work, where to start?

 After all, Bowie left behind more than 25 full-length studio albums, including Blackstar, the album released on his birthday in 2016.
 Written and recorded during his final days, Blackstar is considered a triumphant send-off to a phenomenal career and a parting gift to his fans.
 The critically-acclaimed album is regarded as one of his bests, but is that where a Bowie novice should start?
 For those who would love a starter sample of Bowie’s incredible and diverse career, here’s a list of twelve songs that capture the man’s genius and charisma.